-Working in Biostatistics can be a challenging and interesting position that enables you to be very in influential within the clinical development team.
-Here is an interview that CK Clinical conducted with one Biostatistician working within the pharmaceutical industry.
-This is their view point on what life is like working in a Biostatistics job:
+Working in Biostatistics can be a challenging and interesting position that enables you to be very influential within the clinical development team.
+We wanted to find out what a Biostatistician does, what a typical day is like, what are the best bits and what can this career lead on to.
+To find out the answer to these questions we conducted an interview with one Biostatistician working within the pharmaceutical industry.
+This is their viewpoint on what life is like working in a Biostatistics job:

 What does a Biostatistician do?